SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic IP Resolve JSON.md

 ### General

-On the **General** page, you can define the configuration for the reqest flow and offloading.
+On the **General** page, you can define the configuration for the request flow and offloading.

-Via the **Credentials** page button, you can define the **Username**, **Password** and **Internal Username**.
+Via the **Credentials** page button, you can define the **Username**, **Password**, and **Internal Username**.

 #### Inner flow

-There are 4 important parameters that influence the inner flow for the IP requests:
+There are four important parameters that influence the inner flow for the IP requests:

 - *Maximum Number of Requests*: The maximum number of IP lookup requests that will be sent to the DHCP per minute.
-- *Cache Time*: The time that IP lookup results will be stored in the Cache Table until they are expired and removed from the Cache Table.
-In case the Cache Time is disabled, the Cache Table will be cleared, new entries will not be stored in the Cache Table and a resend can never happen.
+- *Cache Time*: The time that IP lookup results will be stored in the Cache Table until they are expired and removed from that table.
+In case the Cache Time is disabled, the Cache Table will be cleared, new entries will not be stored in the Cache Table, and a resend can never happen.
-- *Resend Time*: The time that need to be passed when the MAC address from the Cache Table can't be resolved (IP: 0.0.0.0).
-When this time has passed, only then a new request will be sent to the DHCP.
+- *Resend Time*: The time that need to have passed when the MAC address from the Cache Table cannot be resolved (IP: 0.0.0.0).
+Only when this time has passed, will a new request be sent to the DHCP.
 Because this applies only to entries in the Cache Table, the Cache Time should always be longer than the Resend Time.
-Otherwise the entry would be removed from the Cache Table before a resend can occur.
+Otherwise the entry would be removed from the Cache Table before a resend could occur.
-- *Maximum Cached Items*: The maximum amount of items allowed in the Cache Table.
+- *Maximum Cached Items*: The maximum number of items allowed in the Cache Table.

 The Stack Table stores new requests from the collectors.
 The oldest request from this table will be processed first.
 The MAC address for this request will be looked up in the Cache Table, which contains temporary IP lookup results.

-If no result for this MAC address exists in the Cache Table, a new IP lookup request will be sent to the DHCP if the Maximum Number of Requests for this minute hasn't been reached yet.
-Once the result for the lookup is received, it will be sent to the collector, added to the Cache Table and the request will be removed from the Stack Table.
+- If no result for this MAC address exists in the Cache Table, and the Maximum Number of Requests for this minute has not been reached yet, a new IP lookup request will be sent to the DHCP.
+Once the result for the lookup is received, it will be sent to the collector, it will be added to the Cache Table, and the request will be removed from the Stack Table.
-If the Cache Table contains a successful result for the MAC address, the result will be sent to the collector and the request will be removed from the Stack Table.
+- If the Cache Table contains a successful result for the MAC address, the result will be sent to the collector, and the request will be removed from the Stack Table.
-If the Cache Table contains a failed result for the MAC address, the request will be removed from the Stack Table and a new IP lookup request will be sent to the DHCP if the Maximum Number of Requests for this minute hasn't been reached yet.
+- If the Cache Table contains a failed result for the MAC address, and the Maximum Number of Requests for this minute has not been reached yet, the request will be removed from the Stack Table, and a new IP lookup request will be sent to the DHCP.
 Once the result for the lookup is received, it will be sent to the collector and added to the Cache Table.

 ### Tables